-39 results found for ""
+39 results found with an empty search

-- Correction of Congenital Asymmetry | Dr Josie Todd
+- Fat-grafting/Lipo-modelling | Dr Josie Todd

-- Implant Reconstruction | Dr Josie Todd
+- Breast Implant Augmentation | Dr Josie Todd

 - Risk-Reducing Mastectomy with Immediate Reconstruction | Dr Josie Todd

+Some patients have a high risk for developing breast cancer due to inherited gene mutations (such as, BRCA1, BRCA2, ATM, PALB2, TP53, CHEK2, and CDH1) or a significant family history of breast and other cancers.
+Risk-reducing mastectomy (RRM)...
 Risk-Reducing Nipple-Sparing Mastectomy with Immediate Reconstruction Some patients have a high-risk for developing breast cancer due to inherited gene mutation (such as, BRCA1, BRCA2, ATM, PALB2, TP53, CHEK2, CDH1 mutations) or a significant family history of breast and other cancers.
 Risk reducing mastectomy (RRM)in these patients can significantly reduce their individual risks to below population risk.
 The usual age group where RRM is most beneficial is before the age of 50-55 as the age-related risk trends down towards population risk by the age of 60.
 Clinical Photographs Note: All images have been obtained with patient consent Photos Coming Soon Placeholder Photos Coming Soon Placeholder 1/1 View More

 Oxford Women's Health